 Formed in 1997 through the merger of Southwestern Technical College and Worthington Community College, Minnesota West now occupies seven campuses across the state.
 The college ranks among the nation’s best for military friendliness, medical assistant programs, and online degrees.
 Minnesota West offers more than 60 academic programs, including more than 35 available online.

-Minnesota West offers a medical administrative secretary AAS on its Canby, Granite Falls, Jackson, Pipestone, and Worthington locations, as well as online.
-The medical assistant online degree focuses on the advanced administrative skills necessary to manage a medical office, including medical billing, bookkeeping, appointment scheduling, and insurance claim processing.
+Minnesota West offers a medical administrative secretary AAS through its Canby, Granite Falls, Jackson, Pipestone, and Worthington locations, as well as online.
+Students taking medical assistant online courses will focus on the advanced administrative skills necessary to manage a medical office, including medical billing, bookkeeping, appointment scheduling, and insurance claim processing.
 The AAS requires 60 credits, including general education classes and elective courses.
 To train students for the wide variety of tasks in medical administrative secretary positions, the curriculum also builds skills in ordering supplies, phone and email etiquette, transcription, and patient interviewing techniques.

-Online learners complete assignments in D2L Brightspace.
+Students earning their medical assistant degree online complete assignments in D2L Brightspace.
 Minnesota West offers comprehensive support for online learners through an advanced digital library system, an online college bookstore, and virtual tech support.
-Applicants to the AAS in medical administrative secretary at Minnesota West must fulfill the basic high school diploma or GED requirement.
+Applicants to the AAS in medical administrative secretary program at Minnesota West must fulfill the basic high school diploma or GED requirement.
 Once admitted, students must take an assessment test and attend an orientation.

 Minnesota West Community and Technical College is regionally accredited by the Higher Learning Commission (HLC).